FloorIsGround/dspy-examples/conversational_ai/README.md

-# Some Examples for dspy
+# Conversational AI Example for dspy

-This project demonstrates simple usage of the `dspy` library with different language models for a wide range of uses.
+This project demonstrates simple usage of the `dspy` library with different language models for text-based conversation.

 ## Dependencies